rust-lang/rust/src/doc/style-guide/src/expressions.md

 but elide types where possible.

 Use closures without the enclosing `{}`, if possible.
-Add the `{}` when you have a return type, when there are statements, there are comments in the body, or the body expression spans multiple lines and is a control-flow expression.
+Add the `{}` when you have a return type, when there are statements, when there are comments in the body, or when the body expression spans multiple lines and is a control-flow expression.
 If using braces, follow the rules above for blocks.
 Examples:

 ```rust
 |arg1, arg2| expr